OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 #### Problem 24

 Use trusted services.
 Using a secure, easy-to-use crypto wallet to interact with DeFi applications is essential to a safe and user-friendly DeFi experience.
 Interacting with smart contracts can be tricky for first-time users, so using a beginner-friendly crypto wallet with DApp support is a smart way to mitigate risks stemming from accidental errors on the side of the user.
+Better do **everything** manually!

 [Read More](https://github.com/OffcierCia/DeFi-Developer-Road-Map)